AndrewElans/PowerPagesSPA-CosmosDB/README.md

 # Power Pages SPA with Azure Cosmos DB

-Query Azure Cosmos DB with MSAL token from browser.
+You can securely query Azure Cosmos DB with MSAL token obtained in a browser.
+Then token sent to Azure Cosmos DB will be verified and access either allowed or not.
+Azure Cosmos DB allows to set up granular control with RBAC to databases or documents.
+It could be a fast and convenient Datavers alternative when it comes to getting or sending large arrays of data.

 ## In portal.azure.com
 ### Provision Azure Cosmos DB